awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-dms-endpoint-elasticsearchsettings.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `ErrorRetryDuration`  <a name="cfn-dms-endpoint-elasticsearchsettings-errorretryduration"></a>
-The maximum number of seconds that DMS retries failed API requests to the Elasticsearch cluster\.
+The maximum number of seconds for which DMS retries failed API requests to the Elasticsearch cluster\.
 *Required*: No
 *Type*: Integer
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)